Tyrn/wei/the-insider-en.typ

 in the army, they had picked up some Alom on the way.

 #chapter("The Fifteenth Chapter,")[where  the  saviors  of  the Country  of  Great Light  pull the biggest
-insider deal in the history of the Galaxy.]
+insider deal in the history of the Galaxy]

      They took Bemish on a brief trip  around the  building that belonged to him.
 At every corner, he saw people wearing Federation military uniforms and